lesander/fritzbox.js/README.md

 npm install fritzbox.js
 ```

-A simple example showing how to get the history of calls made with a [Fritz!Fon]().
+A simple example showing how to get the history of calls made with a [Fritz!Fon](https://en.avm.de/products/fritzfon) can be seen below.

 ```js
 const fritz = require('fritzbox.js')